nidakasap/nidakasap/README.md

 I'm a Software Engineer based in Berlin.
 Currently, I'm in the midst of a full-stack course, diligently working to improve my skills.

-My focus lies on improving my coding abilities and expanding my knowledge of web technologies, with a focus on JavaScript, React, and new technologies.Throughout the course, my goal is to jump into several project.
+My focus lies on improving my coding abilities and expanding my knowledge of web technologies, with a focus on React, and other web technologies.Throughout the course, my goal is to jump into several project.
 And after learn new topic, I like to practice it through hands-on projects and share them to reinforce my understanding.
 I genuinely believe this hands-on approach is the best way to track my progress and witness my improvement in coding!

 Happy coding! 💻 🎉